Body camera video shows a Columbus, Ohio, police officer fatally shooting an unarmed 20-year-old Black man

 Donovan Lewis, 20, died Tuesday after being shot by Columbus Police Officer Ricky Anderson, a 30-year veteran with the Columbus Division of Police assigned to the K9 Unit, according to a police statement.

+The shooting is under investigation by the Ohio Bureau of Criminal Investigation, and Anderson is currently on leave, Columbus Police Chief Elaine Bryant said at a news conference Tuesday.
+CNN has attempted to reach Anderson for comment and also reached out to the Fraternal Order of Police.

-During a news conference Tuesday, Columbus Police Chief Elaine Bryant said the shooting happened around 2 a.m.
-Tuesday at an apartment building where uniformed officers were serving a felony warrant for domestic violence and assault and improper handling of a firearm.
-Police did not say who the warrant was for.
+The shooting happened around 2 a.m.
+Tuesday at an apartment building where uniformed officers were serving a felony warrant for domestic violence and assault and improper handling of a firearm, Bryant said at the news conference.
+A news release by police indicated the male who was shot, later identified as Lewis, as the person sought in the felony warrant.

 "The officers knocked on the door for several minutes ... acknowledging themselves as Columbus Police officers," Bryant said.